July 18 is World Listening Day.

 World Listening Day is hosted by the World Listening Project.
 Around the world contests and walks focus attention on improving listening skills and conserving critical soundscapes.
 July 18 was chosen because it is the birthday of the Canadian composer R. Murray Schafer, one of the founders of the Acoustic Ecology movement.

-We look forward to enjoying and sharing the work of sound artists around the globe and thank the World Listening Project for leading this valuable tribute to the art of listening.
-Please let us know where to find the livestreaming and archived soundscapes that transport us into the natural and cultural worlds.
+We enjoy sharing the work of sound artists around the globe and thank the World Listening Project for leading this valuable tribute to the art of listening.
+You have given us a challenge of finding the livestreaming and archived soundscapes that transport us into the natural and cultural worlds.
+And for travelers, you have given us one more way to become immersed in the landscape and soundscapes of the places we visit.

 - Record a soundscape